jpodolski/demos/README.txt

   - To appease my insecurity: Note that these demos go back to ~2011, and I've improved a good bit as a musician, and especially as a vocalist since then.
-    "09 sandbox.mp3" contains a recent recording of me dubbing harmonies if you're curious.
+    "09 sandbox.mp3" contains a recent recording snippet of me dubbing harmonies if you're curious.

   - I know that this is a lot of effort just for a demo folder, and that I may seem overeager, but really I'm just serious about finding like-minded